 What is the role of the early childhood teacher?

-The early childhood teacher should contribute to the quality of education and care and better learning outcomes for all children being educated and cared for in a range of ways including working directly with the children and providing mentoring, coaching and support to other educators.
+The ECT should contribute to the quality of education and care and better learning outcomes for all children being educated and cared for in a range of ways including working directly with the children and providing mentoring, coaching and support to other educators.

 Does my service need to have an early childhood teacher?

 Centre-based services with children who are pre-school age or younger, must have access to, or attendance of, an ECT.
 The requirements are based on the number of approved places and/or the number of children at the service on a given day (see the detailed information below).